sampsyo/bluelet/README.rst

 This example demonstrates the implementation of a network server that is slightly more complicated than the echo server described above.
-Again, the code for the server just looks like a sequential, one-connection-at-a-time program with ``yield`` expressions inserted—but it runs concurrently and can service many requests at the same time.
+Again, the code for the server just looks like a sequential, one-connection-at-a-time program with ``yield`` expressions inserted -- but it runs concurrently and can service many requests at the same time.

 crawler